lodash/lodash/README.md

 git submodule update --init
 ~~~

-Feel free to fork and send pull requests if you see possible improvements!
+Feel free to fork and send pull requests if you see improvements!

 ## Author